-- Both Verizon and AT&T have announced plans to build 5G phones with Samsung.
-(AT&T has actually announced plans for two phones.)
+- Qualcomm's Snapdragon 855, introduced in December, includes the X50 5G modem and will be used in many of the 5G-ready smartphones coming this year.
+Both Verizon and AT&T have announced plans to build 5G phones with Samsung.
 Meanwhile, OnePlus says it will be one of the first phone makers to release a device using the 5G-ready Snapdragon 855 processor, and LG has plans to come out with a 5G phone of its own as a Sprint exclusive.

 - Apple will reportedly wait until 2020 to release a 5G smartphone, preferring to wait until all the kinks have been worked out and 5G is more widely available.